Times of Grace (album): Background and composition

 From its inception, Grace was intended to be played alongside the 1999 Neurosis album Times of Grace.
 About this simultaneity, the band wrote:

 Grace is composed mainly of sounds from Times of Grace that have been manipulated and distorted to preserve the original's tone while offering a new, more ambient take.
 The album features sound effects and samples of dialogue placed in such a way that they interact with key moments from Times of Grace.
-The band encourages listeneres to "experiment with different sources, different spaces, different speaker placement, and different volume relationships to bring an added dimension of life and spontaneity to the standard of passive stereo listening."
+The band encourages listeners to "experiment with different sources, different spaces, different speaker placement, and different volume relationships to bring an added dimension of life and spontaneity to the standard of passive stereo listening."
 Unlike Times of Grace, Grace was a largely solo endeavor for the band, receiving no production assistance from Steve Albini.

 Some publications drew comparison between Grace and Zaireeka by The Flaming Lips, although another Tribes of Neurot album, Cairn, is much closer.